 On May 14th, 2018, BBC’s Panorama highlighted home Internet security vulnerabilities in people’s homes.
 It showed white hat hackers accessing home systems using a laptop in a van parked nearby and gaining access to the smart devices in the house.
-These included a smart television, lighting, curtains, central heating and a printer, and they were able to order an iPad using the TV to access Alexa.
+These included a smart television, lighting, curtains, central heating, and a printer, and they were able to order an iPad using the TV to access Alexa.

-Another family had installed security cameras throughout the house but were unaware that these were viewable by strangers over the internet.
+Another family had installed security cameras throughout the house but was unaware that these were viewable by strangers over the internet.
 In one case a camera had been viewed for 9 hours by someone in France.
 The BBC found cameras online, which were monitoring babies sleeping and viewable by anyone.
 Watching other peoples, CCTV is not even illegal, and people are unwittingly compromising their security while trying to enhance it.